DavidAnson/markdownlint/README.md

 ### Config

 The `options.config` configuration object is simple and can be stored in a file for readability and easy reuse.
-The `readConfig` and `readConfigSync` functions load configuration settings and support the `extends` keyword for referencing other files (see above).
+The `readConfig` function loads configuration settings and supports the `extends` keyword for referencing files or packages (see above).

 By default, configuration files are parsed as JSON (and named `.markdownlint.json`).
 Custom parsers can be provided to handle other formats